shanysheng/RenderPipeline/README.md

-# RenderPipeline - a lightweight Unity3D Runtime
+# RenderPipeline
 RenderPipeline is an opensource implementation of book "Real-Time Graphics Rendering Engine"(《实时图形绘制引擎技术》) framework and using bgfx as rendering API.
 RenderPipeline's goal is to run as a lightweight Unity3D Runtime.

 # Overview
-* asset: unity to json
-* graphic: bgfx
+* graphic: vulkan
 * framework: render pipeline

 -----------------------------------------------------------------------